 Author: Claire Birkinshaw

 Click on any of the hyperlinks to go to more detailed guidance below.

 - Bear in mind the potential advantages to both employers and employees of homeworking arrangements.

-- Consider imposing a trial period on the homeworking arrangement.
+- Consider agreeing a trial period for the homeworking arrangement.

 - Specify the hours of work, and the days that the employee is permitted to work from home.

 - Set out the equipment that you will provide to the homeworker and ensure that they know how to use it.

 - Agree who will bear any costs arising from the homeworking arrangement.